What is VPN and why do you need one?

 VPN protocols are rules and processes that the VPN client follows to maintain a secure connection between your device and the VPN server.
 The VPN protocol determines how this secure connection will be formed, and, depending on the protocol in use, the VPN may have different speeds, resources, or even vulnerabilities.

-The most common VPN protocols are:
+The most common protocols are:

 OpenVPN: It is open-source, with high security and operational security on almost all VPN compatible devices.
 This is the most popular protocol used by most VPN providers globally and offers the right balance between speed and safety.

-IKEv2 / IPsec: IKEv2, used in conjunction with IPsec, IKEv2 is a newer VPN protocol that is very secure, fast, and easily handles network changes, making it the ideal mobile protocol devices that frequently switch between Wi-Fi and mobile data.
+IKEv2 / IPsec: IKEv2, used in conjunction with IPsec, IKEv2 is a newer protocol that is very secure, fast, and easily handles network changes, making it the ideal mobile protocol devices that frequently switch between Wi-Fi and mobile data.

-WireGuard: is the newest VPN protocol.
+WireGuard: is the newest protocol.
 It aims to be faster, safer, and easier to implement than the other protocols.